Jamesits/SheetSwitch/README.md

 Upgrade metadata:

+1. Download the new `manifest.xml` to the SMB share
-Open Excel -> Insert -> My Add-ins -> Shared Folder, Click Refresh on the top right, then select SheetSwitch and click Add again.
+2. Open Excel -> Insert -> My Add-ins -> Shared Folder, Click Refresh on the top right, then select SheetSwitch and click Add again

 ## Usage